pulp-platform/pulpino/README.md

     mkdir build

-Copy the cmake-configure.{*}.gcc.sh bash script to the build folder.
+Copy the cmake_configure.{*}.gcc.sh bash script to the build folder.
 This script can be found in the sw subfolder of the git repository.

 Modify the cmake-configure script to your needs and execute it inside the build folder.